day8/re-frame/docs/FAQs/LoadOnMount.md

-When the user clicks on a button or tab to change what is shown to them in the UI, an event is dispatched, and it is the event handler associated with this event which computes the effects of the user's request.
-First, it might change application state so the panel is shown, and then it might further change application state so that a "twirly busy" thing is shown and, finally, it might issue a database query.
+When the user clicks on a button or tab to change what is shown to them in the UI, an event is dispatched, and it is the associated event handler which will compute the effects of the user's request.
+It might:
+  1. change application state so the panel is shown
+  2. further change application state so that a "twirly busy" thing is shown
+  3. issue a database query

 Also, remember that events are meant to model "user intent", like "I'd now like to view overdue items".
-Be sure not to model events like "load overdue items from database" because that's just one of the low level, operational details associated with the user's high level intent.
+Be sure to never model events like "load overdue items from database" because that's just a
-It is the event handler which knows that loading from the database is required to fulfil the user's intent.
+low level operation which might be performed in the service of fulfilling the user's intent.

 There's a useful effect handler available for HTTP work: https://github.com/Day8/re-frame-http-fx